digitaltrails/vdu_controls/README.md

   (including some extra steps for Nvidia GPU users).
 * See [https://www.ddcutil.com/i2c_permissions/](https://www.ddcutil.com/i2c_permissions/) for instructions on setting and testing the required permissions.
-* Fo some VUDs, DDC/CI over Display-Port to Display-Port connections may work when others connections don't (mainly with some Nvidia GPUs).
+* Fo some VDUs, DDC/CI over Display-Port to Display-Port connections may work when others connections don't (mainly with some Nvidia GPUs).

 As of ddcutil 1.4, installing a pre-packaged ddcutil will most likely set the correct udev rules to